deltwalrus/GSWT/terraform-getting-started.md

 ## Destroy infrastructure

-Finally, you can destroy the infrastructure with the `destroy` command.
+Finally, you can destroy infrastructure using the `destroy` command:

 ```shell
 $ terraform destroy